rakheshkrishna2005/Zip.ly/README.md

 # Zip.ly - URL Shortener

 ## 📝 Description

-Zip.ly is a modern URL shortening service that transforms long, unwieldy URLs into short, memorable links.
-Built with a clean architecture and a focus on user experience, Zip.ly helps you create stronger digital connections with your audience by providing easy-to-share links with built-in analytics.
+**Zip.ly** is a modern URL shortener that converts lengthy URLs into concise, shareable links.
+With a focus on clean architecture and user experience, Zip.ly offers easy link management and built-in analytics.

 ## ✨ Features

-### 🔗 URL Shortening
-A comprehensive solution to help make every point of connection between your content and your audience more powerful.
-Zip.ly generates short, easy-to-share links that redirect to your original URLs.

-### ⏱️ Link Expiration
+- **URL Shortening:** Quickly generate short, user-friendly links for seamless sharing.
-Set custom expiration dates for your links to ensure they're only accessible for as long as you need them to be.
-Perfect for time-sensitive campaigns, limited-time offers, or temporary access to resources.
+- **Link Expiration:** Set custom expiry dates for time-sensitive campaigns or resources.

-### 🎨 Custom Aliases
-Create branded, memorable links with custom aliases instead of random characters.
-Make your links more recognizable and increase click-through rates.

-### 🚀 Simple & Intuitive Interface
-A clean, user-friendly interface that helps you create engaging, mobile-optimized short links in minutes.
-No technical knowledge required.
+- **Custom Aliases:** Create branded links for better recognition and engagement.
+- **Intuitive Interface:** Simple and mobile-optimized for effortless navigation.

 ## 🛠️ Tech Stack